Diese Seite auf Deutsch!

 In general, like on this page, morphology can be divided into external morphology (the external appearance) and internal morphology (the construction of organs and organ systems).
 While the external appearance of an animal can be seen by observing, the snail must be killed and dissected to see the internal morphology, which is why organ function is hard to observe in a living animal.

-Observing a living snail crawling its way, it is easy to see the difference between the soft, flexible living body covered in mucus and the hard, lifeless shell.
-Because a Roman snail is noticeably larger than most other terrestrial snails, it is not hard to see parts of the living body and how they function.
+Observing a living snail crawling its way, it is easy to see the difference between the soft, flexible living body covered in mucus and the hard, apparently lifeless shell.
+Because a Roman snail is noticeably larger than most other terrestrial snails, it is not hard to observe parts of the living body and how they function.

-the undergrowth reveals the underside of the foot sole.
+undergrowth reveals the underside of the foot sole.
 [RN]

 Body parts and organs of a Roman snail.